 How To Have More Feed Visibility On Instagram

-Well, there are a few simple ways to go about tailoring your posts to take advantage of Instagram algorithm.
+Well, there are a few simple ways to go about tailoring your posts to take advantage of the Instagram algorithm.
 You no longer have to fill your captions with endless, spammy hashtags and can instead focus on ensuring the content itself is relevant and high-quality.

-That being said, it is still important to optimize your caption space by writing engaging descriptions, encouraging interaction (e.g. tag-a-friend), asking questions, or tagging relevant accounts and friends.
+That being said, it is still important to optimize your caption space by writing engaging descriptions, encouraging interaction (e.g., tag-a-friend), asking questions, or tagging relevant accounts and friends.

 Make use of the relationships factor by designing your posts to actively encourage likes, comments, shares, and views to reinforce your presence in users’ activity and ensure you continue to be featured in their feeds.
 This may be through contests, giveaways, quizzes, surveys, or any other posts that inspire users to share their opinions.

 You can prompt users to create UGC (user-generated content) to further extend the reach of your brand or personal presence on Instagram.
-You can also target your audience by engaging with their content, commenting and liking their posts to further put your account on the map.
+You can also target your audience by engaging with their content, commenting, and liking their posts to further put your account on the map.

-Focusing on the recency/timeliness factor, try to post when you know your followers and target audience are historically most active.
+Focusing on the recency/timeliness factor, try to post when you know your followers and target audience are historically the most active.
 All Business profiles have access to an Instagram Analytics report on the app, which can be extremely useful in finding your peak posting times to maximize the potential of everything you post.
-This may be somewhat of a trial-and-error process, but once you’ve worked out a posting schedule it can be a game-changer.
+This may be somewhat of a trial-and-error process, but once you’ve worked out a posting schedule, it can be a game-changer.

-Just because you no longer have to rely on hashtags for all your account out-reach, doesn’t mean they don’t still serve an important function.
+Just because you no longer have to rely on hashtags for all your account outreach doesn’t mean they don’t still serve an important function.
 Make sure you choose the best hashtags to properly reach your audience – use the ones your target audience actually searches with when they want to discover new content and accounts.
 Employ a combination tactic of product, community, and branded hashtags to make your posts searchable.